 The starmap is the center of the game.
 It shows planets, starships and starbases, and several other galactic features, depending on the game settings.
 Navigating around the map can be done by dragging it around with the mouse.
 You can zoom in and out with the mouse scroll wheel or with the "+" and "-" keys.
 Also, the "z" key toggles between normal view and zooming in on the center of the map.
 When the mouse hovers over an item on the starmap, the top right corner of the screen shows some basic information about that object.
 Selecting an object will give a more detailed view; if you own it, this will open an interface screen.
 In the top right corner is a drop-down list of map tools.

 Planets are shown as solid colored circles.
 In the default settings, your planets are light blue, allied planets are dark blue, and enemy planets are red.
 Unexplored planets are grey, and unowned planets are brownish grey.
 If you left-click on a planet, the upper left of the screen shows a section with information about the planet.
 If the planet is yours, it also allows you to give orders.
+If a ship is in orbit of a planet, there is a circle around the planet.
+If you have made notes on the planet, there will be a yellow circle around it.

 Some planets have constructed starbases.
 These planets are shown as colored squares instead of circles.
 Starbases can build new ships, and can greatly increase the defense of their planet.